YOU’RE ABOUT TO START A BUSINESS

 You may not be able to answer these questions yourselves, but it will still be useful to explore this so you can get a feel for what the other person’s approach might be.

-Unless you ARE an accountant, I highly recommend you go and meet a good one before you get too established in business.
+I highly recommend you go and meet a good tax accountant before you get too established in business.
 Getting the right structure set up can make all the difference later on – to distributing profits, protecting your personal assets, protecting your business assets, paying tax and employing people.
 You should be able to get some initial advice from a small business or tax accountant to consider for less than $500.
 It could be the best money you’ve ever spent.

 The right accountant or small business lawyer can set you up in the right structure, and discuss what you might include in a partnership or shareholders agreement.
 A standard company set up only comes with the bare minimum when it comes to an agreement between the two of you.
 It could be helpful to draft a legal agreement with the help of your advisor to formalise things.
 A well drafted partnership or shareholders agreement will save you a world of pain later on.